 - the original printed Substantive Revision Course Guide, - the attached Course Guide or most recently approved course form, and - a digital copy containing the Substantive Revision Course Guide. - 3.
 The Registrar reviews the Substantive Revision Course Guide for verification of course number, title, credits, prerequisites, contact hours, duration, relation to other curricula, cost to student, and catalog description.
 When approved, the Registrar signs the Substantive Revision Course Guide cover sheet and forwards the form to the Dean.
 If the Substantive Revision is not approved, the Registrar returns the form to the Department for revision. - 4.
 The Dean reviews the Substantive Revision Course Guide for purpose, feasibility, budgetary impact, design, and evaluation.
 When approved, the Dean signs the Substantive Revision Course Guide cover sheet and sends the form to the Learning Outcomes Committee.
 If not approved, the form is returned to the Department for revision. - 5.
 The Learning Outcomes Committee reviews the Substantive Revision Course Guide to analyze its effect on the College and to ensure that the following is included: implementation schedule, materials, equipment, facility, budget and evidence of community need.
 When approved, the Learning Outcomes Committee Chair signs the Substantive Revision Course Guide cover page and forwards the form to the VPAA.
-If
+If LOC rejects with "Back to Author" results, LOC Chairs will send notifications to authors

-- not approved, the form is returned to the Dean who coordinates necessary revisions with the Department. - 6.
+- and ACALOG managers.
+Registrar and Dean will work with Authors to make the necessary revisions and approval before resubmitting to LOC. - 6.
 The VPAA reviews the Substantive Revision Course Guide from the perspective of institutional scope and sequence.
 When approved, the VPAA signs the Substantive Revision Course Guide cover page.
 If not approved, the form is returned to the Dean who coordinates necessary revisions. - 7.
 The VPAA's office archives the original printed Substantive Revision Course Guide and attachment and the electronic copy of the document.
 Copies of the approved form are distributed to the Registrar, Department, Learning Resources Center, Associate Deans and Dean.
+The VPAA's office will also notify Authors within one week after approval.